robusta-dev/robusta/docs/configuration/sinks/rocketchat.rst

 .. image:: /images/rocketchat1.png
   :width: 600

-Connecting Rocket.Chat
+Prerequisites
 ------------------------------------------------

-To set up the Rocket.Chat sink, you'll need the following information:
+Before you begin setting up the Rocket.Chat sink, ensure you have the following information ready:

+* Server URL
 * Personal Access Token
 * User ID
 * Channel name

-* Server URL
+**Rocket.Chat Server Setup**

+First, you need to set up a Rocket.Chat server.
+If you haven't done this yet, you can find detailed information on deploying on-prem servers at the following URL: `Rocket.Chat Installation Guide <https://www.rocket.chat/install>`_.

+Or if you prefer using RocketChat's cloud SaaS platform, you can follow the instructions at this URL: `Rocket.Chat Cloud Setup <https://cloud.rocket.chat>`_.

+**Generating Personal Access Token and User ID**

-Follow these steps to generate the `Personal Access Token` and `User ID`:
+Follow these steps to generate the required `Personal Access Token` and `User ID`:

-* Log in to your Rocket.Chat server using a valid username and password.
+1. Log in to your Rocket.Chat server using your valid username and password.

-*  Click on your avatar and select `My Account`.
+2. Click on your avatar and select `My Account` from the menu.

-*  Navigate to Profile > Preferences > Personal Access Tokens.
+3. Navigate to `Profile` > `Personal Access Tokens`.

-*  Check the `Ignore Two Factor Authentication` option.
+4. Check the `Ignore Two Factor Authentication` option if enabled.

-*  Fill in the `Add new Personal Access Token` text field and click the `Add` button.
+5. Fill in the `Add new Personal Access Token` text field and click the `Add` button.

-*  Copy the provided `Personal Access Token` and `User ID`.
+6. Copy the provided `Personal Access Token` and `User ID` for later use.

 .. image:: /images/rocketchat2.png